 The marquise diamond redefined regal grandeur and feminine appeal, and the diamond has been a stately choice for celebrities as well as royalty since its creation at the request of French royalty.

-Highly popular in the 1980s and early 90s, marquise diamonds waned in public appeal but have exploded in popularity over the past few years, coinciding with the boom in popularity of vintage jewelry design.
+Highly popular in the 1980s and early 90s, the marquise cut waned in public appeal but have exploded in popularity over the past few years, coinciding with the boom in popularity of vintage jewelry design.
 Their one-of-a-kind design and vintage, throw-back appeal are what makes them so desirable.
 The diamond’s elongated shape allows a marquise diamond setting to be horizontal, vertical or diagonal for a unique custom appearance.

 Marquise diamonds are malleable to an individual’s personality and fashion style.
 Use the marquise to paint leaves for an ivy motif, petals on floral designs or set them in a solitaire for simple elegance.